Perfect pure quantum state transfer via state restoring and ancilla measurement: Numerical restoring of 3-qubit 2-excitation state

-We see that the absolute value of the $\lambda$-parameter decreases with an increase in the length of the homogeneous chains ($N=20,30,40$) reaching the value $|\lambda|=0.079$ for $N=40$.
-But adjustment of two pairs of the end-node coupling constants allows to significantly increase it till $|\lambda|=0.467$ for $N=42$.
-Further increase of $\lambda$ via chain optimization is possible.
+{ We see that $\lambda^2$ decreases with an increase in the length of the homogeneous chains ($N=20,30,40$) reaching the value $\lambda=0.006$ for $N=40$.
+But adjustment of two pairs of the end-node coupling constants allows to significantly increase it till $\lambda=0.484$ for $N=42$.
+Further increase of $\lambda$ via the chain optimization is possible.

-We shall note that, since the success probability of the ordinary ancilla-state measurement is $|\lambda|^2$ (see Sec.\ref{Section:OM}), the probability amplification (Sec.\ref{Section:OM0}) is reasonable in the case $|\lambda|^2\sim 0.1$ and therefore can be applied to organize the PST along, for instance, the 42-node chain with properly adjusted 2 pairs of the end-node coupling constants.
+We shall note that, since the success probability of the ancilla-state measurement is $\lambda^2$ (see Sec.\ref{Section:OM}), the probability amplification (Sec.\ref{Section:OM0}) is reasonable in the case $\lambda^2\sim 0.1$ and therefore can be applied to organize the PST along, for instance, the 42-node chain with properly adjusted 2 pairs of the end-node coupling constants. }